bmorrow5/SPOS/README.md

 Navigate to the app folder in the command line.
 Run:
 1. docker build -t spos_app .

 This will now build the image.
 Then navigate to the image location and start it after you have started the database.
+Now go to a web browser and go to http://localhost:8001/

 ### (optional) To get pgAdmin4 to run